BloomTechBackend/bd-writing-testing-functional-requirements-shopping-cart/README.md

 ##Instructions
 You are to create at least three new test cases for the `ShoppingCartTest` class.
 Open the `shopping_cart_test_cases.md` file under the `tst` directory for further instruction, and for example test cases.

+##Running your tests
+Type the command:

+`./gradlew clean  -q :test --tests "com.amazon.ata.shoppingcart*"`

+Into your terminal.